Mad Brew Labs

 Listening to: The 69 Eyes - Motor City Resurrection - Science Gone Too Far

-10 Responses to “Industry Responds to Wizard’s PDF Revocation”
+10 thoughts on “Industry Responds to Wizard’s PDF Revocation

 @Vulcan Stev: Your welcome, though I stole most of them from Zachary of the RPG Blog II.